Lima Corporate: History

 Lima later announced the completion of a Distribution Agreement with OrthAlign, Inc. for a tibial/femoral handheld navigation device and associated instrumentation to be supplied within the European Economic Area (EEA) and Switzerland (excluding Romania).
 In addition, the company announced the completion of an assets acquisition process with Zimmer Holdings Inc. on July 3, 2015.
-They acquired the Zimmer® Unicompartmental High Flex Knee (ZUK) and Biomet® elbow system for distribution within the European Economic Area (EEA), Switzerland and Japan as well as the Biomet® complete knee system for Denmark and Sweden.
 The agreement was approved by the Japanese Fair Trade Commission at the end of the same year.